pablogarciaprado/CodeAlchemy/content/concepts_glossary.md

 > Easy rule of thumb: **GiB is slightly bigger than GB when referring to the same number**.

+## DNS (Domain Name System)
+DNS is like the phone book of the internet.
+- Websites have IP addresses (like 142.250.190.78 for Google).
+- Instead of remembering numbers, we use domain names (like google.com).
+- A DNS server translates the domain name you type into the correct IP address so your device can connect to the right server.

+Example:
+You type www.youtube.com → DNS translates it → Your device connects to the actual IP address of YouTube’s servers.

 ## Modern Web Communication and Networking Protocols

 ### Network protocols (TCP, HTTP/2)